 9. Learn how to induce an out-of-body experience

-Once I got really close to an out of body experience, and I think that with practice, it’s possible to induce it on a regular basis.
+Once I got really close to an out-of-body experience, I think that with practice, it’s possible to induce it on a regular basis.

 The best book you can read about the topic is Adventures Beyond The Body.